Guide to Paris and Ile-de-France

 Natural Beauty and Activities

 Ile-de-France, situated in north-central France, is renowned for its rich natural heritage and offers visitors a diverse array of activities.
-The region features several historic gardens, including those designed by Le Nôtre in the 17th century, and grand English-style parks and contemporary landscapes crafted by top gardeners.
+The region features several historic gardens, including those designed by Le Nôtre in the 17th century, as well as grand English-style parks and contemporary landscapes created by top gardeners.

 Outdoor Fun in Ile de France

 In addition, Ile-de-France has three regional nature reserves, with dozens of footpaths and a massive 667,200 acres of forest, providing ample space for numerous sporting activities.
-There are also thematic circuits perfect for cycling or horse riding and over 700 kilometres of rivers and canals that crisscross the region, providing excellent stroll opportunities.
+There are also thematic circuits perfect for cycling or horse riding, and over 700 kilometres of rivers and canals that crisscross the region, providing excellent walking opportunities.

 Numerous Places to Visit